 Our DTC and Wholesale business' success depends on third party logistics and a network of brokers and distributors.
 We currently work with parties in the United States to store, ship, and otherwise support our distribution of products to our customers and retail partners.
 Our ability to meet customer and retail partner expectations, manage inventory, complete sales, and achieve objectives for operating efficiencies and growth depends on the proper operation of these third parties' distribution facilities, the development or expansion of additional distribution capabilities, and the timely performance of services by third parties.
 If we continue to add third party logistics providers, require them to expand their fulfillment, distribution, or warehouse capabilities, expand to new locations, add products categories with different fulfillment requirements, or change the mix of products we sell, our logistics and distribution network will become increasingly complex and its operation will become more challenging for us and our third party logistics providers.
 Additionally, as part of our Wholesale channel model, we rely on a network of brokers and distributors to grow and manage our sales.
 These networks assist in expanding our brand's reach and ensuring the efficient distribution of our products to our retail partners.
 If these networks, for any reason, cannot properly or efficiently support our products distribution, our operating results and business may suffer.
 The third party logistics providers and distribution networks that we rely upon could be interrupted by issues beyond our control, including, but not limited to, information technology problems, natural disasters, pandemics, government regulation, or supply chain issues.
 Any significant failure in our third party logistics providers to operate effectively could adversely affect our business.
-In addition, we may be required to expand existing or secure new third party logistics providers to meet our future needs, our order fulfillment and shipping times m
+In addition, we may be required to expand our capacity sooner than we anticipate.
+If we are unable to expand existing or secure new third party logistics providers to meet our future needs, our order fulfillment and shipping times may be delayed and our business, financial condition, and operating results may suffer.

-Our business relies on co-manufacturers and third party suppliers to supply our products, and the loss of any of our co-manufacturers, our failure to identify new comanufacturers, or our inability to accurately forecast and contract for our co-manufacturing and raw materials needs could harm our business and impede our growth.
+Our business relies on co-manufacturers and third party suppliers to supply our products, and the loss of any of our co-manufacturers, our failure to identify new co-manufacturers, or our inability to accurately forecast and contract for our co-manufacturing and raw materials needs could harm our business and impede our growth.